 But I also to think of it as the miracle of multiplication.
 We can see it across nature.
 One organism has the capacity to produce thousands of others like it.
-The apple I had for breakfast this morning from the tree in our garden had 3 pips in it, which in turn could theoretically grow another 3 trees, each yielding hundreds of apples per year.
+The apple I had for breakfast had 3 pips in it, which in turn could theoretically grow another 3 trees, each yielding hundreds of apples per year.